 Integrations: Equifax, First Advantage, Relode, UKG PRO, Symphony Talent, DocuSign, various payroll and HRIS systems.

-Ideal For: Large enterprises and mid-sized companies with complex, high-volume hiring and compliance requirements.
+Ideal For: Large enterprises and mid-sized multinationals with complex hiring across multiple countries, languages, and regulatory environments

 Pros